Pediatric Oncology Student Training (POST) Program

 What does the grant cover?

-- Student Stipend: a minimum of $4,000 must be used for the student’s stipend over the program period.
+- Student Stipend: At least $4,000 must be used for the student stipend over the program period.

-- Excludes equipment, service contracts or longer term supplies.
+- Excludes equipment/computers/software, service contracts, or longer term supplies.

 - Overlap of budgeted supplies among multiple POST students in a lab is prohibited.